 A specific ERP software for an eCommerce company can provide you with many useful benefits:

-While there are standalone eCommerce softwares out there, many need to be integrated with an accounting system in order to provide detailed financials.
+While there are standalone eCommerce software solutions out there, many need to be integrated with an accounting software in order to provide detailed financials.
 Yet implementing multiple software add-ons can lead to miscommunication between the separate systems.
 ERP integration covers most of the basic accounting functions your online store needs, from balancing a general ledger to calculating employee payroll.

 ERP software also includes modules for forecasting your budget in order to ensure you have the funds necessary for operations.
 Calculating more detailed estimates can free up more money to purchase new merchandise, expand your marketing outreach, and keep your accounts payable up-to-date.

 eCommerce platforms have a major advantage of traditional stores: the ability to sell products and services at any time.
 Yet this can lead to problems when someone has to physically maintain your product lists and inventory levels outside of traditional business hours.
 Software fully automates the process, so the shop can keep running even when store personnel are not on the clock.